salaboy/platforms-on-k8s/chapter-2/README.md

 ingress-nginx-controller-5bb6b499dc-7chfm   0/1     Running     0          62s
 ```

-This allows you to route traffic from http://localhost to services running inside the cluster.
+This allows you to route traffic from `http://localhost` to services inside the cluster.
 Notice that for KinD to work in this way, when we created the cluster we provided extra parameters and labels for the control plane node:
 ```
 nodes:
 - role: control-plane